As we enter into the joys of the summer, sun exposure becomes an inevitable part of daily life.

 Even if dark leafy salad greens aren’t to your liking, you can still get the skin-nourishing, natural sun-blocking nutrients of this food group from fresh herbs.
 Basil, parsley, sage and rosemary are all great choices!

-No. 4 – Carrots, sweet potatoes, pumpkin and cantaloupe
+4 – Carrots, sweet potatoes, pumpkin and cantaloupe

 Orange foods like carrots, sweet potatoes, pumpkin and cantaloupe are all high in the antioxidant beta-carotene (Vitamin A) which has been shown to help protect the skin against the free radical damage caused from sun exposure and reduce sunburn intensity.

 The beta-carotene found in these foods may provide increased protection against sunburn, especially when combined with vitamin E.